 The Racing Horse will attempt to answer those two questions.
-We use the strike rate recorded by the trainer over the last five years, this number is deemed to be an honest indicator against which current form can be measured, this is called the NATIONAL AVERAGE.
-This figure is natural, fixed, and factual, automatically removing random, bias and opinion from the wagering process.
+We use the strike rate recorded by the trainer over the last five years, this number is deemed to be an honest indicator against which current form can be measured - this is called the NATIONAL AVERAGE.
+This figure is factual and helps to remove random, bias and opinion from the wagering process.

-This mathematical BASE figure is TOTALLY ignored by punditry despite its core and significant VALUE!
+This mathematical BASE figure is TOTALLY ignored by punditry despite its core VALUE!

-Secondly, the national average must be relevant because of the hard-core mathematics contained within them.
-Context is all-important in racing, but as a general rule trainers with bigger numbers (over time) must be better/more skilful than those with small numbers.
+Secondly, the national average is (always) certain to be relevant, contextual and pertinent because of the cold mathematics contained within them.
+As a general rule trainers with bigger numbers (over time) must be better/more skilful than those with small numbers.

-We look at the national averages of 20 trainers currently competing in the UK and ask the reader to consider the relevance of them:
+We look at the national averages of 20 trainers currently competing in the UK and ask the reader to absorb then consider the relevance of them:

 - Charlie Appleby 28%